 Student Projects

-DISAL offers a range of student projects its three main areas of expertise: Distributed Robotic Systems, Sensor and Actuator Networks, and Intelligent Vehicles.
-For more information about supervision guidelines and different types of student projects please refer to this page.
+DISAL offers a range of student projects in its three main areas of expertise: Distributed Robotic Systems, Sensor and Actuator Networks, and Intelligent Vehicles.
+For more information about supervision guidelines and different types of student projects, please refer to this page.

-Prerequisites: Broad interest in robotics; excellent programming skills (C/C++); good knowledge of ROS; basic knowledge of Webots and git.
+Prerequisites: Broad interest in robotics; excellent programming skills (Python, C/C++); good knowledge in ROS, git.

 Contact: Lucas Wälti